-Editor’s Note: In light of the U.S. Food and Drug Administration’s recent attention to nicotine levels in cigarettes as an anti-smoking measure, today’s post features a selection of relevant dissertations on smoking cessation.
-These entries are part of an ongoing drug-related dissertation bibliography being compiled by Jonathon Erlen, which was formerly published in the Social History of Alcohol and Drugs journal but is now periodically featured on the Points blog.
-Contact Dr. Erlen through the link above.
+Editor’s Note: These entries are part of an ongoing drug-related dissertation bibliography being compiled by Jonathon Erlen.
+They were formerly published in the Social History of Alcohol and Drugs journal but are now periodically featured on the Points blog.
+For more information, contact Dr. Erlen through the link above.

 Alcohol Use and Risk Drinking in Ontario Ethnic Groups